 If you sell a physical product that your customer personally uses, you might reach out 10-15 days after the product is delivered to ask them how it's going.

 I hope you're having a great week so far!
-I saw you've started sending out emails with our email marketing tool this week — it looks like you've achieved some impressive clickthrough rates.
+I saw you've started [details about how they're using your product] — it looks like you've achieved some impressive [details of the results they've achieved].
 How are you enjoying working with the tool?

-If you have any feedback or questions about the tool, don't hesitate to give me a call or shoot me an email, and I'll help you out!
+If you have any feedback or questions, don't hesitate to give me a call or shoot me an email, and I'll help you out!

-If you'd like to share your experience using Biglytics, here are our pages on G2Crowd and Capterra where you can give us a rating and share your feedback to help other customers learn about us.
+If you'd like to share your experience using [Your company's tool], here are our pages on [review site] and [review site], where you can give us a rating and share your feedback to help other customers like you.

-Thanks for your time, and give me a call if you have any questions about the tool!
+Thanks for your time, and give me a call if you have any questions!

 Customer Refund Letter Templates

-Here are five customer service email templates that you can use for refunds.
+Here are a few helpful customer service email templates that you can use for refunds.

 Sadly, some customers are going to return your products.

-Don't worry, it's not you.
-But, it's also not them.
-They aren't upset or frustrated like the above complaining customer.
-They simply don't enjoy the product or find a good use for it.
+Don't worry; it's not you.
+But it's also not them.
+They aren't upset or frustrated but simply couldn’t find a good use for the product.

 For instances like this, it's good to respond to a refund with an email expressing that there are no hard feelings and that you hope to do business with them again in the future.